potoshk/potos-docs/docs/glossary/consensus.md

 When the leader fails, a view switch occurs.
 If the view switch is successful(At least 2*f+1 node reaches the same view), select a new leader based on the new view, and the new leader starts to produce new block, otherwise continue to switch views until most of the nodes in the network(Greater than or equal to 2*f+1)Achieve consistent view.

-In the FISCO BCOS system, the formula for calculating the leader index is as follows:
+In the POTOS system, the formula for calculating the leader index is as follows:

 ```text
 leader_idx = (view + block_number) mod node_num